 Students who have completed a research thesis in a graduate program at another institution may have it evaluated to meet the foundational research project requirement.
-The evaluation process begins by submitting the thesis to the research mentor who evaluates it using the program's rubric.
-If approved by the mentor, a 2nd review will be done by another faculty member.
+The evaluation process begins by submitting the thesis to their Advisor who evaluates it using the program's rubric.
+If approved by the Advisor, a 2nd review will be done by another faculty member.
 The application to waive the foundational research project requirement with detailed directions about this process is located on SharePoint under "Program Resources" "Foundational Research Project."
 Additional information on this process is also found in the Handbook under "Foundational Research Project"

-Course Scheduling/Student Responsibility
+Course Scheduling/StudentResponsibility

-Students are expected to meet with program advisors and research mentors during the designated registration period to discuss their academic plan for each upcoming semester.
-After developing a plan approved by the program advisor and research mentor, students must turn in their completed registration forms to the Program Office indicating the courses they plan to take for the following semester.
+Students are expected to meet with their Advisors during the designated registration period to discuss their academic plan for each upcoming semester.
+After developing a plan approved by the advisor, students must turn in their completed registration forms to the Program Office indicating the courses they plan to take for the following semester.
 The Program Office will provide students with an electronic version of a registration template that will be used to register for courses each semester.
 Students must turn the form into the Program office by the designated date so that the form can be sent to ODU Registrar's Office to initiate the registration process among the schools.
 If students fail to submit their academic plan when requested, they may be required to take all necessary paperwork to each institution to ensure that they are registered in a timely manner.